“Sister Christian” Lyrics Meaning (Night Ranger)

 And drivin’ through the night

-It paints a picture of young passion, but also the risk of speeding toward something that might not be good for her.
+This describes young passion, but also the risk of rushing toward something that might not be good for her.

 The final lines of this chorus return to the same encouragement as before, saying she will be alright tonight, even if the future feels uncertain.